FuchsiaOS/FuchsiaOS-docs-zh_CN/development/diagnostics/logs/viewing.md

 ### syslog.txt

 Botanist runs `log_listener` on the target device and saves that output to syslog.txt.
-This is comparable to running `fx log` at a development machine.
+This is comparable to running `ffx log` at a development machine.

 ### infra_and_test_std_and_klog.txt